In This Article

-“When you feel fuzzy, you’re not thinking clearly, seeing sharply or breathing deeply.
-Stop and take a moment to align with you core intention,” suggests Cohen.
+“When you feel fuzzy, you’re not thinking clearly, seeing sharply, or breathing deeply.
+Stop and take a moment to align with your core intention,” suggests Cohen.
 “What is your life purpose?
 Take a moment to remember this, and choose to have your actions support this intention and purpose.
-When we are aligned with purpose, we gain energy and become more clear, refined and lucid,” he adds.
+When we are aligned with purpose, we gain energy and become more clear, refined, and lucid,” he adds.

 Try a Wuji

 “Wuji is a potent and strong qigong posture that develops strength, power, awareness, and alignments in the body—a deep connection to the earth and a relaxed free spirit,” says Cohen.
 Here’s how to do it: